sirehna/xdyn/doc_dev/dev_guide.md

 * Each new feature should be developed in a new branch.
-* While developing these new features, a rebase on the trunk should be run regularly to merge possible conflicts as soon as possible, in the feature branch.
+* While developing these new features, a rebase on the trunk should be run regularly to fix possible merge conflicts as soon as possible, from the feature branch.

 ## Coding rules